 Are IBS and IBD the same thing?

-It is important not to confuse IBS and IBD (inflammatory bowel disease).
+It is important not to confuse these two bowel disorders, IBS and IBD (inflammatory bowel disease).
 IBD exhibits some symptoms of IBS flare-ups.
 However, IBD only causes diarrhea, never constipation.

 What are the unique symptoms of IBD?
 Unique symptoms of IBD can include: